Murrell, Seiferth honored at annual SFTC banquet - NewsBreak

 Related

-ROGERSVILLE— The Rogersville/ Hawkins County Chamber of Commerce recognized the adult and youth volunteer of the year award winner.
-The award was presented by the director for Of One Accord Ministries, Sheldon Livesay, at the chamber breakfast on Jan.
-26.
+ROGERSVILLE — The Rogersville/Hawkins County Chamber of Commerce recognized the adult and youth volunteer of the year award winners last week.
+The awards were presented by Sheldon Livesay, Of One Accord Ministries director, at the chamber breakfast on Thursday.

 Cash, Carter ready to hit the stage